JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Bryson-Payne/Ethical Hacking 1.md

 <h2>Description:</h2>

-- Using Kali Linux and Windows VM to create a Phishing Email by using the Social Engineering Toolkit.
+- Using Kali Linux VM to get familiar with the Social Engineering Toolkit.
+- Using legit email to create a Phishing Email
+- Using IP Address Masking to enhance our Phishing Email

 <h2>Environment Used</h2>

 Navigate to [VM Network Configuration](https://github.com/jefftsui1/Cybersecurity-Home-Labs/blob/main/Guided-Labs/Ethical%20Hacking/Bryson-Payne/VM%20Networking%20Configuration.md) to set up the Networks
-- Kali Linux VM and Windows VM:
+- Kali Linux VM:
   - Network Attached to: NAT Network
   - Name: PublicNAT
   - IP Address = 10.0.9 Network; 10.0.9.4

+- Tool Used: Setoolkit from Kali Linux

 <h2></h2>